FredHutch/diy-cromwell-server/README.md

 ## Workflow Publishing
 If you are ok with sharing your workflow for use by others in our community or you would like to get some help making your workflow work, please put your workflow into a GitHub repo in the Fred Hutch organization, with one workflow per repo, the above file structure for workflow, inputs and batch, and a quick README.md explaining what the workflow does, what inputs are needed, what assumptions are made.
-> Note:  In the title of the GitHub repo, please include `-wdl` (or `-cwl`) so that others can more easily find your repo.
+> Note:  In the title of the GitHub repo, please include `-wdl` (or `-cwl`) so that others can more easily find your repo and so it will show up in our Fred Hutch Project listing.

 ## Other Fred Hutch based resources
 While additional development is going on to make Cromwell work better in AWS (currently it works well in Google and SLURM among other backends), we are anticipating that it will be more widely available for use with AWS based computing.
 To support that there is a growing public data set AWS S3 bucket at `fh-ctr-public-reference-data`.
 Contact Amy Paguirigan or Sam Minot if you'd like something to be added here and we can help you do that.